webdriverio-community/wdio-docker-service/CONTRIBUTING.md

 - syntax - ES6/ES2015
 - variable declarations - use `const` and `let`

 Please look through existing code to get a general sense of the coding style and practice.
-Keep your changes consitent with original.
+Keep your changes consistent with original.

 Thank You for deciding to help the community!